algorandlabs/smart-asa/README.md

 #### Local State

-The local state of the Smart ASA App in this reference implementation is defined as follows:
+The `LocalState` initialized by the Smart ASA App for opted-in users is defined as follows:

 **Integer Variables**

-- `smart_asa_id`
-- `frozen`
+- `smart_asa_id`: asset ID of the underlying ASA of the Smart ASA a user has opted-in;
+- `frozen`: True to freeze the holdings of the account.

 #### Self Validation

-> param checks onCreate.
-The ref implementation checks that it is deployed with the following global and local state.
-Check the state schema size!
+The Smart ASA reference implementation enforces self validation of the `StateSchema`.
+On creation, it controls the size oth the given schema for both the global and local states.
+The expected values are:

+- `GlobalState(Ints)` = 5
+- `GlobalState(Bytes)` = 8
+- `LocalState (Ints)` = 2
+- `LocalState (Bytes)` = 0

 #### Smart Contract ABI's type check

-> we rely type checks on the client side.
-We only enforce checking on the address lengths and the boolean values (0 or 1).
+Smart Contract methods has been implemented to comply with the Algorand ABI interface.
+The validation checks on the ABI types are carried on the client side.
+The Smart Contract enforces the following on-chain checks:

+- `address` length must be equal to 32 bytes;
+- `Bool` values must be equal to 0 or 1.

 ## Smart ASA Methods

 Smart ASA reference implementation follows the ABI specified by ARC-20 to ensure full composability and interoperability with the rest of Algorand's ecosystem (e.g. wallets, chain explorers, external dApp, etc.).